hummelthomas/winpython/How-To-Make-WinPython.md

 *******************
-Step2: install a winpython (or a standard python) on your PC
+**Step 2 (mandatory):** Install a version of winpython (or a standard python) on your PC
 *******************
 (duration ~ 15')

-- getting a (for example) winpython3.3.5.0 (or using one you have)
+- downloading for example winpython3.3.5.0 (or using one you have)
-- warning : take a 64 bit winpython if you plan to create a 64 build with it
+- warning : Use a 64 bit winpython if you plan to create a 64 build with it
 - download WinPython-64bit-3.3.5.0.exe from sourceforge.net
 - check its hash :